Frequently Asked Questions about Teaching in South Korea

 WILL THERE BE ORIENTATION ON ARRIVAL?Click to Open

-Most private schools provide only limited training/orientation to incoming teachers.
-For this reason, we've built strong pre-departure guides for all our teachers to review in the months leading up to departure, so they have a good idea of what to expect and how to operate effectively and appropriately in their new cultural environment.
-These materials are a great way to access the collective wisdom of our staff and alumni, and benefit from their experience!
+On the other hand, most private schools provide only limited training/orientation to incoming teachers.
+For this reason, we've built strong pre-departure guides for our hagwon teachers to review ahead of departure, so they have a good idea of what to expect and how to operate effectively and appropriately in their positions.

 Is it safe to teach in South Korea?Click to Open